 If you want great sound, have an Apple Music subscription then the HomePod might just be the best smart speaker for you.
 If you're a Spotify user then Google and Amazon have you covered.
 For assistance and orchestration, your choice of devices will drive you here.
 If you're all in on Apple then the HomePod makes a great hub but Amazon and Google offer better assistants.

-If you're planning on getting a HomePod, let us know @1taweek and tell us what the point of the HomePod is for you.
-We'll also be updating with links to reviews of the HomePod as they're made available.
+If you're planning on getting a HomePod, let us know @1thingaweeek and tell us what the point of the HomePod is for you.
+Look out for updates with links to reviews of the HomePod as they're made available.

 John Gruber clearly get is as Apple released 4 HomePod adverts: